hallettmiket/hallettmiket.github.io/courses/_posts/2018-05-01-biotech-project.md

 This is a two semester course offered as part of the Graduate Diploma in Biotechnology and Genomics  at the [Dept of Biology](https://www.concordia.ca/artsci/biology.html) of [Concordia](https://www.concordia.ca).
 The instructor is [Prof MT Hallett](https://mikehallett.science).

-<strong>Prerequisite:</strong> BIOL	466,	BIOL	368	or	permission	of	the	Diploma	Program	Director.
+<strong>Prerequisite:</strong> Permission	of	the	Diploma	Program	Director.

 Each	student	conducts	a	project	under	the	supervision	of	a	faculty	member	at	Concordia	 or	other	research	institutions	affiliated	with	the	program.The	research	project	is	carried over	an	8-month	(10	hours	per	week).
 The	project	 will	be	chosen	from	one	or	more	of	the	following	fields:	biotechnology,	genomics, bioinformatics,	and	 high-throughput	experimentation.
 The	nature	of	the	project	can	be	research,	development,	or	 application.
 A	student	who	is	working	full-time	or	part-time	can	pursue	the	project	in	his/her	place	of	 employment	subject	to	approval.
 (Approval	will	only	be	given	to	projects	which	are	clearly	 demonstrated	to	be	independent	of	the	regular	work	requirement).